ThetMyatNoe-dev/everyday-leetcode-practice/README.md

 # everyday-leetcode-practice

-#This is my leetcode logic training for everyday
+#This is my leetcode logic training for everyday.